painless-php/filesystem/readme.md

 * Make sure that permission errors throw correct exceptions
 * use file's real path for exceptions?

-* Directory
-    * allow deletion exclusion by relative path and absolute path
+* Directory::delete allow exclusion by relative path and absolute path